tbutts/aoc-2017/src/aoc-2017/05/README.md

 In this example, the exit is reached in `5` steps.

 **How many steps** does it take to reach the exit?

+Your puzzle answer was `387096`.

+_The first half of this puzzle is complete!
+It provides one gold star: *_

+# --- Part Two ---

+Now, the jumps are even stranger: after each jump, if the offset was **three or more**, instead **decrease** it by `1`.
+Otherwise, increase it by `1` as before.

+Using this rule with the above example, the process now takes `10` steps, and the offset values after finding the exit are left as `2 3 2 3 -1`.

+**How many steps** does it now take to reach the exit?

+Your puzzle answer was `28040648`.

+_Both parts of this puzzle are complete!
+They provide two gold stars: **_

+At this point, you should return to your advent calendar and try another puzzle.